Skip to main content

 You have low income and no hearing aid coverage Medicaid, charities, Lions, university clinics Can reduce or replace part of the cost Paperwork and waitlists are common

-You have mild to moderate loss and no red flags Over-the-counter hearing aids Often the fastest and least expensive path Not for severe or complex hearing loss
+You have mild to moderate loss and no red flags Over-the-counter hearing aids Often the fastest and lower-cost path Not for severe or complex hearing loss

-You need a repair, not a new device Original seller, warranty, or Veterans Affairs Usually faster and cheaper than replacing the aid Older devices may be out of support
+You need a repair, not a new device Original seller, warranty, or VA Usually faster and cheaper than replacing the aid Older devices may be out of support

 Does Medicare pay for hearing aids for seniors?

-Original Medicare does not pay for hearing aids or exams for fitting them.
-It does pay for certain diagnostic hearing and balance exams.
+No. Original Medicare does not pay for hearing aids or exams for fitting them.
+It may pay for certain diagnostic hearing and balance exams.
 Some Medicare Advantage plans add hearing benefits, but those rules are plan-specific.

 Can I get a hearing test even if Medicare will not buy the hearing aids?